MTR Metro Cammell EMU (DC): Refurbishment

 The whole fleet was refurbished within a period of six years between 1996-2001.
 These included the redesigning of the train’s front which originally featured a red stripe and a white head.
 The refurbished front has a silver and black coating with new electronic destination and train running number displays.
 The interior changes include the replacement of lighting and seats, along with installation of new dot-matrix display showing news and weather information, and flashing system maps indicating the station and line that the train is running on.
 The old black ball-shaped strap hangers were replaced with new red handles.
 The grab poles are now marked with red in the middle.
 Some other changes included altering the fibreglass facade on the exterior ends to modernise their appearance, as well as the installation of the advanced digital voice announcement (DVA) and passenger information systems.
 United Goninan was subsequently awarded a contract to maintain the MTR rolling stock.
 Some of these new features were not integrated into the M-Trains until late 2001.

 Another refurbishment was planned (contract C1066-13E) to update the trains' interior and exterior features to make them feel more modern; however the refurbishment will not take place as plans now call for the M-trains to be replaced by new trains (train set A247/A232 had its handles and grab poles replaced with yellow double-branching poles, although some red poles were retained).

+In August 2024, the MTR decorated one of the M-trains in a retro livery similar to its pre-refurbishment appearance as part of its 45th anniversary events.

 Tractions and configurations

 The traction system of M-Stock and T-Stock trains were changed to Chopper from Camshaft in 1992–1995, which gives them the present name CM-Stock and CT-Stock.
 This was done to keep operating and maintenance cost-effective and to improve performance.
-All I-Stock trains belong to Island line (excluding A126/A255 which transferred to TWL as an I-Stock (of which 3 cars were scrapped as they were damaged beyond repair in 2019, while the other 5 carriages were transferred to Siu Ho Wan Depot and some were subsequently scrapped in 2022.))
+All I-Stock trains belong to Island line, excluding A126/A255, which transferred to the Tsuen Wan Line as an I-Stock (of which 3 cars were scrapped as they were damaged beyond repair in 2019, while the other 5 carriages were transferred to Siu Ho Wan Depot and some were subsequently scrapped in 2022).

 The configuration of a 8-car M-train in revenue service is (Up track direction) A-C+D+C-B+D+C-A. There was once a type of train with all motor cars A-C+C-B+C-B+C-A (also known as "solid train") but this formation does not exist anymore, although it is possible to configure an M-Train into a solid train.
 Units A/C274, A/C281, A/C284, A/C289, A/C291 and B/C490 have been assigned to the Disneyland Resort line and completely refurbished into new trains (see below).
 Additionally, 6-car and 4-car formations existed during the earlier years of the MTR: (Up track direction) A-C+C-B+C-A (6 cars) or A-C+C-A (4 cars).